How can I break free from sin?

 Volition of sin

 Sin does not just happen.
-It is by our conscious volition, induced by the weaknesses we allow to take root within us.
+It happens by our conscious volition (free-willed act), induced by the weaknesses we allow to take root within us.
 The tempter plays on these weaknesses early in our lives.
 He takes his time.
 He waits, he watches, and steadily draws us into bondage.
-His intent is for us but we must master him (Gen 4:7).
+His intent is for our destruction but we must master him if we are to break free from sin (Gen 4:7).

 Temptation to sin will always appeal to our selfishness.
 The tempter will help us dig trenches of besetting sin deep enough until it seems impossible for us to ever get out.
 Nevertheless, even acknowledging this fact, many still choose to remain digging the same trenches until their last breath.